 The P95 is essentially a mild upgrade to the P90 that we first saw at the end of 2018, and we really do stress the term “mild.”
 The two processors share the same octa-core CPU design (two Cortex-A75 and six Cortex-A55 cores), the same PowerVR GM 9446 GPU, and the same camera capabilities.
 In the case of the latter, that means 64MP sensor support, multi-frame noise reduction, and 4K recording.

 In fact, the only major difference we can tell between the two chipsets is that the P95 now sports the company’s HyperEngine gaming enhancements.
 Either way, the processors also sport impressive machine learning hardware, such as an APU, and a dedicated AI Accelerator.

-The Helio P65 is next on the totem-pole, and it’s really a cross between the P9X series and the Helio G70/G80.
+The Helio P65 is next on the totem-pole, launching in mid-2019.
+And it’s really a cross between the P9X series and the Helio G70/G80.
 That means a relatively powerful octa-core CPU (two Cortex-A75 cores and six Cortex-A55 cores), budget-tier Mali-G52 MC2 graphics, Bluetooth 5, and 48MP camera support.

 Probably the biggest downside, however, is that the processor lacks dedicated AI silicon.
 So machine learning tasks (e.g. image recognition, machine vision, face recognition/unlock) will consume more juice than on the previously mentioned SoCs.

 |GPU||IMG PowerVR GM 9446||IMG PowerVR GM 9446||Mali-G72 MP3||Arm Mali-G52 MC2|

 48MP snapshot (P70)